 The Financial Aid qualitative standard measures cumulative Grade Point Average (GPA) and adheres to National University's Satisfactory Academic Progress policies, one for undergraduates and the other for graduates.
-For complete explanations, reference the Financial Aid Guide sections under Academic Information for Undergraduate Degrees on pages 56-57 and Academic Information for Graduate Degrees and Credentials on pages 62-63.
+For complete explanations, reference the Financial Aid Guide sections under Academic Information for Undergraduate/Graduate Degrees in the general catalog.
 The policy statements include the minimum cumulative GPA requirements and provisions for probationary periods, disqualification, and reinstatement of aid eligibility.
 The Financial Aid Office abides by the University's decisions enforcing its policies.

 The two Financial Aid quantitative standards measure progression toward the completion of a declared program of study.
 A maximum time frame is required, and it cannot exceed 150% of the program length for undergraduate programs (see chart below).
 In addition, the Financial Aid Office has established the following requirements for minimum successful completion of credits at the end of an academic year for each type of program.
 An academic year is defined as a period of 32 weeks of instructional time and successful completion of 36 units.

 |Type of Degree/Program||Each academic year of 32 weeks of instruction|